quilicicf/Sneacret/README.md

 ## Gotchas

-The spaces may not visible but they will still change some behaviors
+The spaces may not visible, but they will still change some behaviors

-- In some sites, if not supported by the font they'll show as squares
+* In some sites, if not supported by the font they'll show as squares
-- In some sites they just won't show for multiple possible reasons
+* In some sites they just won't show for multiple possible reasons
-- The double click selects a word.
+* The double click selects a word.
 Here it will select only the part that's not cut by the spaces
-- Wrapping may decide to cut your word in two
+* Wrapping may decide to cut your word in two
-- Your name may exceed limits on the platform because the spaces count as characters of course
+* Your name may exceed limits on the platform because the spaces count as characters of course
-- If used in the service provided by the platform, it may break their code
+* If used in the service provided by the platform, it may break their code